Underwood-Inc/idling.app__UI/CI_TESTS.README.md

 The diagram above shows how our CI jobs depend on each other:
 - Both test jobs (Playwright and Jest) depend on the Setup job
-- Each test job creates its own results comment
+- Test jobs run in parallel shards to optimize execution time
-- SonarCloud analysis runs only after both test jobs complete
+- Report combination jobs depend on their respective test jobs
-- Test jobs run in parallel to optimize pipeline execution time
+- SonarCloud analysis runs only after all reports are combined

 ## Detailed Job Descriptions